techistory/techistory/git_for_dinosaurs.md

 - SCLM DEV - Untracked (by Git) local computer changes.
 Is "empty" when there are no changes compared to "PRD".
 - SCLM INT - Git staging area (where ADDed changed stuff sits before commit).
 - SCLM SYS - Lives both locally (on PC) and remotely (on GitHub).
-It is the full history of all versions of the code, and is updated by "git commit" (on PC) or pressing the "Commit Changes" button on GitHub after making changes there.
-(Syncing between PC and GitHub with push or pull still needs to be done)
+It is the full history of all versions of the code in the current branch, and is updated by "git commit" (on PC) or pressing the "Commit Changes" button on GitHub after making changes there.
+(Syncing between PC and GitHub with push or pull still needs to be done).
 - SCLM PRD - There is no explicit Git entity equivalent to PRD.
 But it can be thought of as the most recent version of code visible in SYS.
 It is not really a separate entity like in SCLM, but merely the most recently commited stuff.
 It is the tip of the iceberg that we think of as "The Branch" (main or otherwise).

 Note, PULL (updating local from newer GitHub code) should rarely be used.
 Better to make all changes locally and keep the GitHub repo updated with repeated PUSHes.